nocturnal33/Ender3Pro-Klipper/README.md

 - stock hotend
 - stock display

+## Flash the printer
+Put the .bin on an sd card, shut down printer, insert the sd card, turn on the printer and wait about 10 seconds.
+Take out the SD card.

+## Raspberry Pi
+I am using a raspberry pi 3 that I had lying around Printed Part for Rasperry Pi: https://www.thingiverse.com/thing:4586351

+## LED Scripts
-There is a neopixel 5v LED light strip controlled by the Raspberry Pi.
+There is a neopixel 5v LED light strip controlled by the Raspberry Pi. the LED strip is from Adafruit and slides into the tbe bottom of the top of the frame.

-Light strip and Pi powered by Buck converter
-Part for Rasperry Pi:
-https://www.thingiverse.com/thing:4586351

-LED Scripts

 1. Use cron to start the LED scripts
 ```bash